Leveraging genomic deep learning models for the prediction of non-coding variant effects: Supervised sequence-to-activity models

-\textbf{Hierarchical distal sequence models.} Rather than directly modeling long input sequences, ExPecto \cite{Zhou2018} processes longer sequences by first making epigenetic and chromatin state predictions on shorter sub-sequences and then using these predictions as inputs to a secondary model of gene expression (Fig. \ref{fig:model_types}b, right).
-This hierarchical approach is motivated by the biology of gene expression and may be an effective method for integrating distal information, but exploration of modeling choices---particularly for the chromatin-to-expression stage---has so far been limited.
+\textbf{Hierarchical distal sequence models.} Rather than directly modeling long input sequences, Expecto \cite{Zhou2018} and ExpectoSC \cite{Sokolova2023} process longer sequences by making epigenetic and chromatin state predictions on shorter sub-sequences, then using these predictions as inputs to secondary models of gene expression (Box figure b, right).
+This hierarchical approach is motivated by the biology of gene expression and presents another method for integrating distal information.

-While supervised architectures provide a powerful approach to learn salient sequence patterns from functional genomics data, they require training data from cell types of interest and do not generalize to unseen assays or cell types without additional training or fine-tuning (Box 3).
+Supervised architectures provide a powerful approach to learn salient sequence patterns from functional data.
+However, they require training data from cell types of interest and cannot be generalized to unseen assays or cell types without additional training or fine-tuning (see also \ref{sec:box3}).

 \makebox[\linewidth]{\rule{0.625\paperwidth}{0.4pt}}

 \makebox[\linewidth]{\rule{0.625\paperwidth}{0.4pt}}